-The Forest Gene Conservation Association (FGCA) formed in 1994 and since 1997 has been a non profit, genetic resource management corporation, with individual and group members who are involved in southcentral Ontario forest conservation and management.
+The Forest Gene Conservation Association (FGCA) formed in 1994 and since 1997 has been a non-profit, genetic resource management corporation.
+Individual and group members represent and care about southern Ontario forest conservation and management.

 All members of the FGCA shall sincerely cooperate in promoting the conservation, restoration and sustainable use of the genetic base of the forest and shall place their duty to the forest above all other duties pertinent to the forest.

 The FGCA was first established under the umbrella of the Ontario Tree Improvement Board, and continued under Forest Genetics Ontario (FGO) which disbanded in 2015.
-As of 2016 the FGCA continues to operate as an independent forest genetics association within the area of the Southern Region of the Ontario Ministry of Natural Resources and Forestry’ (MNRF).
+FGCA continues to operate as an independent forest genetics association within the area of the Southern Region of the Ontario Ministry of Natural Resources and Forestry’ (MNRF), supporting Crown land sustainable forest license holders, Conservation Authorities, municipalities and private landowners where funding permits.

 Our Strategic Plan

 The Strategic Plan outlines a five-year strategy for the Forest Gene Conservation Association.
-Each year a FGCA annual operating plan is prepared, guided by the current strategy.
+Each year an FGCA annual operating plan is prepared, guided by the current strategy.

 FGCA has a vision of a healthy, productive, sustainable forest across urban and rural southern Ontario that includes the full breadth of natural woody plant genetic diversity and contributes to local ecosystem integrity and the social and economic welfare of current and future generations of Ontarians.